gluon-lang/gluon/README.md

 * **Strict** - Laziness is supported through an explicit type but being strict by default leads to easier to debug code.

-* **Modular** - The library is split into parser, typechecker and virtual machine + compiler currently and these parts should for the most part be possible to be used independently.
+* **Modular** - The library is split into parser, typechecker and virtual machine + compiler currently all of which can be used independently.
 Certain language agonstic things are also likely candidates for separation from the main library.
 For instance the garbage collector is currently quite unaware of the rest of the code and might be made into separate crate (if you see something useful separately from the library please don't hesitate to open an issue!).

-* **Embeddable** - Similiar to [Lua][Lua] it is meant to be able to be included in another program which can use the virtual machine to extend its own functionality.

 [prelude]:https://github.com/Marwes/embed_lang/blob/master/std/prelude.hs